Ponda Fort: Maratha Era

 After Shivaji's death, his son Sambhaji succeeded to the Maratha Empire.
 In 1683, he launched a surprise attack on the Konkan territories of Portugal.
 To avoid unnecessary bloodshed, the Portuguese offered to pay off the local Maratha governor named Naik to take control over Ponda Fort.
 This peace offer was refused, since Naik was expecting the arrival of Sambhaji reinforcements from Rajapur.
 He had along with him an army of 11,000 infantry and 6,000 cavalry.
 The Portuguese Viceroy, Francisco de Tavora, led an artillery attack on the fort to weaken it.
 In this battle, the Ponda Fort was badly damaged and there were high casualties among the Marathas but the fort remained under Maratha control.
 The war ended with a general retreat of the Maratha forces from Portuguese territories.

 Following Sambhaji's execution by the Mughals at Tulapur in 1689, the Peshwas gained control over the Maratha Empire which also included Ponda Fort.

 Portuguese Era

 In 1783, the fort, along with the rest of the Novas Conquistas regions was ceded to the Portuguese by the Maratha Kingdom of Savantvadi under Ramachandra Savant I Bhonsle, as they needed assistance against their rival Sambhaji II of the Kingdom of Kolhapur.
 It stayed under Portuguese control for more than 175 years until the Invasion of Goa by India.
 During this time, it fell into disuse and crumbled off due to neglect, as there was no hostile forces left, to defend against.

 Indian Era

 The Indian government took control of the fort after 1961, and renovated it into a park in 1977.
-During this time, a statue of Shivaji was erected by Shashikala Kakodkar of the pro-Marathi Maharashtrawadi Gomantak Party.
+During this time, a statue of Shivaji, sculpted by Narayan Laxman Sonavadekar, a sculptor and a professor at the J. J. School of Arts, Mumbai, was erected by Shashikala Kakodkar of the pro-Marathi Maharashtrawadi Gomantak Party.